Xenephoid/LeetCode/README.md

 # LeetCode
-Kevin Zhao's solutions to problems on LeetCode that are nontrivial
+Kevin Zhao's solutions to problems on LeetCode